Designing Privacy-aware Internet of Things Applications: Evaluation

-\subsection{{Purpose}}
+\subsubsection{{Purpose}}

-The purpose of this work is to explore how our PbD framework can help software engineers to design privacy-aware IoT applications.
+The purpose of this study is to explore how our PbD framework can help software engineers to design privacy-aware IoT applications.
 Through user studies, using quantitative and qualitative data analysis, we aimed to answer following three questions that explore the effectiveness of the proposed PbD framework.
 We discuss these questions later in this section.

-\begin{itemize} \item {Can the proposed PbD framework guide novice software engineers to design IoT applications that are more privacy-aware than they would do otherwise?}
+\begin{itemize} \item {Can the proposed PbD framework guide less experienced (novice) software engineers to design IoT applications that are more privacy-aware than they would do otherwise?}

-\item {Can the proposed PbD framework guide expert software engineers to design IoT applications that are more privacy-aware than they would do otherwise?}
+\item {Can the proposed PbD framework guide more experienced (expert) software engineers to design IoT applications that are more privacy-aware than they would do otherwise?}

-\item {Out of novice and expert software engineers, who would benefit most from the proposed PbD framework? or in other words, does the software engineering expertise matter when it comes to incorporating privacy protection features into IoT application designs?} \end{itemize}
+\item {Out of novice and expert software engineers, who would benefit most from the proposed PbD framework? or in other words, does the level of software engineering expertise matter when it comes to incorporating privacy protection features into IoT application designs?} \end{itemize}

-In the first two questions above, we consider the design of a IoT application to be more privacy-aware if it considers a greater number of privacy concerns to incorporate appropriate privacy protecting features.
+In the first two questions above, we consider the design of an IoT application to be more privacy-aware if the designer considers a greater number of privacy concerns to incorporate appropriate privacy protecting features.
 We measure this in terms of the number of privacy guidelines considered by the study participants when designing the example IoT applications.

-\subsection{{Recruitment and Remuneration}}
+\subsubsection{Recruitment and Remuneration}